-Despite two different packages under this plan, the first-time installation costs the same.
-To set up the SME package, you will have to pay fiber router rental for either 1, 3, or 12 months.
+Despite two different packages under this plan, the first-time installation costs are the same.
+To set up the SME package, you will have to pay for fiber router rental for either 1, 3, or 12 months.
 Next, WorldLink will charge Rs.500 on Drop Wire, and another Rs.500 for the Deposit which is refundable.
 Installation charge though would be free.

 Besides the regular internet offering, WorldLink also offers Enterprise Solutions.
 These include the following:

-Under this category, Worldlink is also offering NetTv service for which the customer will also have to fill a form and submit it online.
+Under this category, Worldlink is also offering NetTv service for which the customer will also have to fill out a form and submit it online.

 The infamous Fair Usage Policy (FUP) is implemented by all the private ISPs in Nepal.
 Basically what it does is restrict users from incessantly consuming more bandwidth than an average user.
 The ISPs justify this as a measure to provide a consistent performance 24*7.

 The idea is when a user consumes too much bandwidth, the other user’s browsing experience is affected.
-Although customers may argue otherwise on a dedicated service, this has been a norm for years in Nepal.
+Although customers may argue otherwise about a dedicated service, this has been a norm for years in Nepal.
 If you have felt a lag in internet speed around 6 to 9 or beyond, it is FUP throttling your speed to maintain uniform service for all during peak hours.

 It is necessary to keep track of your internet usage.
 Worldlink just like any other ISP may contact, warn or completely throttle your connection upon extreme use.
 So to facilitate users to check on their FUP status, Worldlink has its own app.

-Download the app on your mobile phone, log in with your assigned id and password.
-Then scroll below, you will see the FUP count.
+Download the app on your mobile phone, and log in with your assigned id and password.
+Then scroll below, and you will see the FUP count.
 If the color is green, you are consuming bandwidth within the limit, and you are fine.
 But if you have exceeded the daily usage limit, it will turn yellow, and you should be on alert.

-Worldlink has set a daily usage limit on users before FUP strikes in.
+Worldlink has set a daily usage limit on users before FUP strikes.
 If you are still on a 20 Mbps connection daily usage limit is 25 GB and for a 30 – 40 Mbps, subscription 35 GB bandwidth is allowed.
 If you exceed this limit then FUP will come into effect, and you will experience a throttle in internet speed.

 WorldLink has been the leader in the Nepali ISP market since its operation.
 With the internet speed war in full swing, the company has done its best to respond with a befitting counter to other ISPs.
 Its Photon 600 is Nepal’s fastest ever to date.
 Meanwhile, it also takes credit for launching Nepal’s first-ever Mesh Router system.

 WorldLink has expanded to 77 districts and aspires to contribute to Digital Nepal Framework.
-The ISP has also acquired a 40% ownership at Khalti, Nepal’s prominent digital wallet to take its services far and wide in the country.
+The ISP has also acquired a 40% share in Khalti, Nepal’s prominent digital wallet to take its services far and wide in the country.
 Credit where it’s due.
 WorldLink knows how to gain momentum and seize the opportunity.
 It has acted with tenacity and fortitude in the ISP market and continues to make long strides despite all the odds.

-Tell us what do you think of the Worldlink Internet and TV packages, Offers, and Price in Nepal.
+Tell us what you think of the Worldlink Internet and TV packages, Offers, and Price in Nepal.
 Do put your comment below.